Welcome to the New and Improved Careers of Substance Website!

 Please share this link with anyone interested in preventing, intervening in, treating, and supporting recovery from substance use and addictions.

-- In the Advance Your Career section, individuals can learn how to advance or get started in the field, earn appropriate education, licensure and certification, stay current on recent research, and search for jobs
+- In the Your Career section, individuals can learn how to advance or get started in the field, earn appropriate education, licensure and certification, stay current on recent research, and search for jobs

 - In the Grow Your Organization section, providers can learn new information about recruitment, retention, and supporting highly skilled staff; how to engage in results-oriented quality improvement, and to respond to external changes